 As the hole depth increases, the kelly must be removed frequently so that additional 30-foot joints of drill pipe can be added to the drill stem.
 When the bit becomes dull or the equipment at the bottom of the drill stem including the drilling motors otherwise requires servicing, the entire drill stem is pulled out of the hole and disassembled by disconnecting the joints of drill pipe.
 These are set aside or racked, the old bit is replaced or service is performed, and the drill stem is reassembled and lowered back into the hole (a process called tripping).
 During drilling and tripping operations, joints of drill pipe must be screwed together and tightened (made up), and loosened and unscrewed (spun out).
 The Rig Technology segment provides drilling equipment to manipulate and maneuver the drill pipe in this manner.
-When the hole has reached certain depths, all of the drill pipe is pulled out of the hole and larger diameter pipe known as casing is lowered into the hole and permanently emented in place in order to protect against collapse and contamination of the hole.
-The casing is typically inspected before it is lowered into the hole, a service the Petroleum Services & Supplies segment provides.
+When the hole has reached certain depths, all of the drill pipe is pulled out of the hole.
+The casing is typically inspected before it is lowered into the hole, aservice the Petroleum Services & Supplies segment provides.
 The Rig Technology segment manufactures pressure pumping equipment that is used to cement the casing in place.